Oral and Maxillofacial Surgeon

 How much does the surgery cost (for the patient), and roughly how much of that does the surgeon pocket himself?

-Asked by LOUDNOISES almost 10 years ago
+Asked by LOUDNOISES over 10 years ago

 This question is too vague to answer.
 Not all surgeries are the same.
 Some surgeries are very long and cost more.
 Some surgeries are short...
 Some are technically very difficult and require multiple surgeons and cost more.
 Some surgeries are done with just regional anesthesia rather than general and may cost less.
 Some are elective and some are done on an emergency basis.
 All of these factors can lead to higher or lower costs.
 In general the biggest factor is time under general anesthesia.